 Almost half a million United States women enter and leave Mary Kay cosmetics each year.
-Here’s the proof.
+Here’s the proof as of 2007.

 I thought it would be interesting to take a look at some real figures regarding Mary Kay and consultant turnover.
 We often hear pro-Mary Kay women (and their brainwashed husbands) rave that there are millions of women who have had wonderful experiences as consultants, so the company must be fantastic.